Here's what Dallas cop Amber Guyger said happened right before she shot Botham Jean

 A neighbor told police that he "heard an exchange of words, immediately followed by at least two gunshots," the DPD affidavit said.

-According to the Rangers' affidavit, Guyger entered the apartment and saw a "large silhouette" across the room, believing it was a burglar.
+According to the Rangers' affidavit, Guyger inserted a key into the door, fully opening it, and then she saw a "large silhouette" across the room, believing it was a burglar.

 Guyger then drew her firearm, and yelled commands at Jean, according to the affidavit.
 Jean "ignored" the commands, so Guyger fired her gun twice, striking Jean, the affidavit said.